ethereum-pocr/whitepaper/whitepaper.md

 ### 8.1 Initialization
 The genesis of the project is the constitution of a blockchain that can serve the purpose of hosting a "green bond" issuance in a public blockchain by an issuer.

-The blockchain, based on the Proof of Carbon Reduction consensus, as described above, has the potential of being useful for many other use cases where sustainability is an important requirement.
+The blockchain, based on the Proof of Climate awaReness consensus, as described above, has the potential of being useful for many other use cases where sustainability is an important requirement.
 Also, the bond being issued will need to live its entire life onchain for 3 to 5 years which leads to the need to have the network last long enough.

 In the long run, it is probably not the role of banks to be running the blockchain infrastructure but more probably to simply be users of such a shared infrastructure.